jtremback/althea/high-level.md

 # Draft 1

+Goals:

+- Nodes are able to collect payment to incentivize the creation of links
+- Nodes sending packets pay for what they send
+- Cheaper nodes for a given route are prioritized, ensuring a competitive market and avoiding exploits
+- (optional) Nodes can pay more for prioritization over other traffic

 All nodes are connected in a network.
 To send a piece of data from one node to another, a route must be found through the network.
 At any given time, a node participating in the network is either an receiver (the ultimate destination of the packet), a sender (the originator of the packet), or an intermediary node.

 ### Customer satisfaction (Jae)

-Nodes connect to the nodes around them, they pay upstream nodes to route packets.
-They are payed to route packets from downstream.
+Nodes connect to the nodes around them, they pay downstream nodes to route packets.
+They are payed to route packets from upstream.
 The routing algorithm tells the node where to send the packet.
-The node either loses money or profits based on how expensive the chosen upstream node is vs how much it recieved from the downstream node.
-Nodes can then adjust the prices they charge specific downstream nodes based on prior profitability of that downstream.
+The node either loses money or profits based on how expensive the chosen downstream node is vs how much it recieved from the upstream node.
+Nodes can then adjust the prices they charge specific upstream nodes based on prior profitability of that upstream.

 ### Connecting the circuit (Zack)